hyperledger-archives/indy-sdk/doc/design/wallet/wallet-design.md

 ## Generic Wallet API

-This API is intended to store and read application specific identity data in the wallet
+This API is intended to store and read application specific identity data in the wallet.
+This API shouldn't have an access to secrets stored by Secret Entities API.

 TODO: FIXME: Define it!!!